Deep Generative Modeling with Spatial and Network Images: An Explainable AI (XAI) Approach

-With respect to statistical modeling, much of the current research on ALFF has concentrated on linking BOLD signal variability or ALFF distributions to either structural or functional brain characteristics by extracting targeted predictor variables from a \emph{single} imaging modality and applying relatively straightforward statistical techniques.
-These investigations have included t-test comparisons of ALFF across regions dominated by gray versus white matter \citep{Zuo2010}, regional modeling of ALFF as a function of global white matter maturation through linear mixed effects models \citep{Wang2021}, linear regression modeling to associate ALFF with task-based activation maps \citep{tomasi2019}, and studies connecting ALFF to resting-state connectivity using statistical parametric mapping and correlational analyses of various functional graph metrics \citep{Sheng2021, Di2013, Sato2019, Tomasi2016}.
+Most statistical modeling of ALFF to date has concentrated on linking BOLD signal variability or ALFF distributions to either structural or functional brain characteristics by extracting targeted predictor variables from a \emph{single} imaging modality and applying relatively straightforward statistical techniques.
+These investigations have included t-test comparisons of ALFF across regions dominated by gray versus white matter \citep{Zuo2010}, regional modeling of ALFF as a function of global white matter maturation through linear mixed effects models \citep{Wang2021}, linear regression modeling to associate ALFF with task-based activation maps \citep{tomasi2019}, and studies connecting ALFF to resting-state connectivity using parametric mapping and correlational analyses of various functional graph metrics \citep{Sheng2021, Tomasi2016}.
 Recently, source localization has been used to associate low-frequency fluctuations captured by magnetoencephalography with ALFF derived from fMRI \citep{Zhang2023}.
-However, to the best of our knowledge, no study has yet attempted to jointly model ALFF using both structural and network images in order to evaluate their joint association with ALFF despite growing evidence that each modality offers distinct yet complementary insights \citep{calhoun2012}.
+However, no study has jointly modeled ALFF using both structural and network images, despite growing evidence that these modalities provide complementary information \citep{calhoun2012}.